chayotic/Open-Source-Music-Streaming-Apps/README.md

 <summary><a href="https://github.com/dayanch96/YTMusicUltimate">YTMusicUltimate</a></summary>

 A YouTube Music client for iOS distributed as a jailbreak package (.deb).
 Supports both rootful and rootless devices.
-Sideloading requires building your own IPA using the project’s GitHub Actions workflow (a decrypted YTMusic IPA is needed).
+Sideloading requires building your own IPA using GitHub Actions.

 </details>